Carlosrincong/GCP-Cloud-Engineer/CE/README.md

     4. Apply advanced patch configuration settings, pre and post patching scripts.
 - Pricing and usage discounts

 # Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
 I If you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
 You cannot create a VM instance without a VPC network When a VM is terminated, you do not pay for memory and CPU resources.
 However, you are charged for any attached disks and reserved IP addresses.
+You could keep your boot disk and just reattach that boot disk later on A custom machine is generally going to be slightly more expensive than standard.

 # Best practice
 It is best practice to run the Cloud Logging agent on all your VM instances.
 Preemptible VMs to reduce cost
+Managing patches effectively is a great way to keep your infrastructure up-to-date and reduce the risk of security vulnerabilities
+If you building and redundancy for availability, remember to allocate excess capacity to meet performance requirements.

 # VPC (Virtual Private CLoud Network)
 Each Google Cloud project has a default network to get you started.